department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 If we determine that you're eligible for VET TEC, you'll then apply to the VA-approved training provider of your choice.
 Your training provider may review your qualifications to assess whether they think you'll be able to successfully complete their training program and find meaningful, relevant employment. <br>
 [View currently approved training providers](https://benefits.va.gov/gibill/fgib/vettec_providers.asp)

+After you complete your training, you'll receive a certification of your new skills.

 **Note:** If you haven’t already applied for VA education benefits, you’ll also need to fill out an Application for VA Education Benefits (VA Form 22-1990).<br>